 Government Budget Value in Brazil averaged -19876.86 BRL Million from 1998 until 2022, reaching an all time high of 84061 BRL Million in January of 2022 and a record low of -210161 BRL Million in June of 2020.
 This page provides the latest reported value for - Brazil Government Budget Value - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Brazil Government Budget Value - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Government Budget Value in Brazil is expected to be -55000.00 BRL Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Government Budget Value in Brazil to stand at -54000.00 in 12 months time.
-In the long-term, the Brazil Government Budget Value is projected to trend around -55000.00 BRL Million in 2020, according to our econometric models.
+Government Budget Value in Brazil is expected to be -60000.00 BRL Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brazil Government Budget Value is projected to trend around -35000.00 BRL Million in 2023, according to our econometric models.